Triweb/triweb/README.md

  *
  * @param {Object} [opts={}] - Optional parameters to customize the installation process.
  *
- *   @param {boolean} [opts.update=false] - If set to true, the method will attempt to update the application
+ *   @param {boolean} [opts.update=false] - If set to true, the method will attempt to update
- *                                          if it is already installed.
+ *                                          the application if it is already installed.
  *
- *   @param {boolean} [opts.force=false] - If set to true, the installation will proceed even if the application
+ *   @param {boolean} [opts.force=false] - If set to true, the installation will proceed even
- *                                         with the same ID is already installed in the container, overwriting it.
+ *                                         if the application with the same ID is already
+ *                                         installed in the container, overwriting it.
- *                                         You can use it to force reinstallation, or to overwrite an existing TWA
+ *                                         You can use it to force reinstallation, or to
- *                                         with a conflicting app ID.
+ *                                         overwrite an existing TWA with a conflicting
+ *                                         app ID.
  *
  *   @param {boolean} [opts.priority=null] - A numeric priority of this TWA.
-When there are conflicting asset files,
+When there are
+ *                                           conflicting asset files, upon request,
- *                                           upon request, the browser will serve the asset from the TWA with a lower
+ *                                           the browser will serve the asset from the TWA
- *                                           priority first.
-When left as null, the app will be installed after all
+ *                                           with a lower priority first.
+When left as null,
+ *                                           the app will be installed after all previously
- *                                           previously installed TWAs.
+ *                                           installed TWAs.
  *
- * @returns {Triweb.Container.Jobs.AppInstall} An `AppInstallJob` thenable object that provides methods and properties
+ * @returns {Triweb.Container.Jobs.AppInstall} - An `AppInstallJob` thenable object that
+ *                                           provides methods and properties to
- *                                             to monitor the installation progress and status.
-This object resolves to
+ *                                           monitor the installation progress and status.
- *                                             the installed app ID upon successful installation or update, or
+ *                                           This object resolves to the installed app ID
+ *                                           upon successful installation or update, or
- *                                             to false when update was requested but the app is at the latest version.
+ *                                           to false when update was requested but
+ *                                           the app is at the latest version.
  *
  *
- * @throws {Triweb.Container.Jobs.AppInstall.Error} Various error codes may be thrown during the installation process:
+ * @throws {Triweb.Container.Jobs.AppInstall.Error} Various error codes may be thrown:
  *   - `manifestUrlInvalid`: The URL of the manifest file is not valid.
  *   - `manifestDownloadError`: The application manifest file could not be downloaded.
  *   - `manifestParsingError`: The application manifest file is not a valid JSON document.